lee2smooth03/YT-Tutorial-001-Login/ReadMe.md

 ### Technologies
 In this demonstration //the teacher// uses the following:
 - an .ejs file is a reusable file component with variables
+- bcrypt allows developers to hash passwords, then compare
 - passport (https://www.passportjs.org/) is authentication middleware

 ### Goals